How to Define Your Target Market: Unlock Exponential Growth

 Segmentation allows you to tailor your marketing efforts to different customer groups.
 It also enables you to craft relevant messages that resonate with each segment.
 You may also define your goals and tactics based on the customer segment you’re dealing with.

-You may define your segments based on demographics (age, gender, location), psychographics (interests, values, lifestyle), and behavior patterns (buying habits, online activity).
+Define your segments based on demographics (age, gender, location), psychographics (interests, values, lifestyle), and behavior patterns (buying habits, online activity).

 4. Create Buyer Personas